 Absolutely!
 Be sure to tell us about your dietary needs on your FLOW Retreat application, and we will be sure to accommodate them during the retreat weekend.

 When will we return?

 The bus will return to campus by 1:30pm on Sunday afternoon.

-While this summit is free for students, the associated costs (travel, lodging, meals, workshop materials, etc.) are paid by the College.
+While this Flow Retreat is free for students, the associated costs (travel, lodging, meals, workshop materials, etc.) are paid by the College.
 Since this is a large, non-refundable commitment that we are investing your development, we kindly ask that you keep this in mind before confirming that you will join us.
 Please help us to have this event in the future by respecting your commitment when confirming your attendance.